Haarsh1306/indigohack-frontend/README.md

 ## Project Overview

-The application frontend is built using React, Tailwind CSS, and other modern web technologies.
+The application frontend is built using React, Tailwind CSS, Redux and other modern web technologies.
 It provides a user-friendly interface for tracking flight statuses and subscribing to future updates.

 ## Key Features